daviddupuis/jeffskinnerbox.github.io/content/articles/building-my-linux-box-the-implementation.md

 Summary: In this posting, I show how I implemented my plans to build my custom made Linux system.
 I review where I deviated from my plans, and give some of the details on software configration.

 <img class="img-rounded" style="margin: 0px 8px; float: left" alt="Ubuntu 13.04 Raring Ringtail" src="/images/ubuntu-13-04-raring-ringtail.jpg" width="15%" height="15%" />
-In an earlier post, I outlined <a href="http://jeffskinnerbox.wordpress.com/2013/04/28/building-my-linux-box-the-plan/">my plan for building a Linux Box</a>.
+In an earlier post, I outlined [my plan for building a Linux Box][11].
 Here I will post how that plan was ultimately implemented.
 Life has taught me that all good planning is ultimately undone, and at some point, you must improvise.
 That has also proven true for this quest to up grade my computation.
 Specifically:
 <ul>
 <ul>
 	<li>After ordering all the hardware, it came to me that it was dumb to attempt to reuse my old semi-reliable, slow CD drive.
 So I purchase the HP 24X Multiformat DVD/CD Writer (dvd1260i) at Best Buy for $40.</li>